Skip to main content

 This uptempo song was originally met with a lukewarm reception, especially in the US – white stations dismissed it as R&B and refused to give it airtime; black stations considered the track to be “too white”.
 Now rightly hailed as a classic, it has been inducted into the Rock And Roll Hall Of Fame and named one of the 500 greatest songs of all time by both NME and Rolling Stone.
 Tina’s dynamic vocals carry the track, alongside the backing vocalists and over 20 musicians who brought it together.

-3: Proud Mary (with Ike Turner) (1971)
+3: Proud Mary (with Ike Turner) (from ‘Workin’ Together’, 1970)

-One of Ike and Tina’s most iconic songs, Proud Mary won the pair a Grammy for Best R&B Performance By A Duo Or Group; it also sold over a million copies worldwide and hit No.4 on the Hot 100.
+One of Ike and Tina’s most iconic songs, Proud Mary won the pair a Grammy for Best R&B Performance By A Duo Or Group; it also sold over a million copies worldwide and hit No.4 on the US Hot 100.
 Written by John Fogerty, the song was initially recorded by Creedence Clearwater Revival in 1969, but soon became a staple of the Ike And Tina Turner Revue – and, later, a mainstay in Tina’s solo setlist.
-Live performances captured on What You Hear Is What You Get and Live In Paris: Olympia 1971 begin at a slow pace before Ike and Tina assault their audiences with an explosion of funk, rock and gospel.
+Live performances captured on What You Hear Is What You Get and Live In Paris: Olympia 1971 begin at a slow pace before Ike and Tina assault their audiences with an explosion of funk, rock and gospel music.

-2: What’s Love Got To Do With It?
-(1984)
+2: What’s Love Got To Do With It (from ‘Private Dancer’, 1984)

-1: Let’s Stay Together (1983)
+1: Let’s Stay Together (from ‘Private Dancer’, 1984)

-Turner’s cover of Al Green’s 1972 hit Let’s Stay Together served as her comeback moment following her split from Ike and her stint singing in ballrooms across the US.
-Topping our list of the best Tina Turner songs, it broke the UK Top 10, hit No.1 on the US Dance Chart and setting Turner on the path of superstardom.
+Topping our list of the best Tina Turner songs, Let’s Stay Together broke the UK Top 10 in 1983, hit No.1 on the US Dance Chart and set Turner on the path of superstardom.
 Included on the following year’s Private Dancer album, Let’s Stay Together proved that Tina Turner would never go away.

 More Like This